Blog Post

 Avebuery Stone Circle ditches flooding first time in 6,000 years? -Avebury Post-Glacial Flooding (copyright Lambourne Photography)

 While confirmation through excavation is the next logical step, Langdon’s research has already ignited a vibrant discussion within the archaeological and historical communities.
-His perspective challenges our preconceived notions of prehistoric Britain, revealing a thriving civilization that engaged in far-reaching trade and commerce.
+His perspective challenges our preconceived notions of prehistoric Britain, revealing a thriving civilisation that engaged in far-reaching trade and commerce.
 The idea of Avebury as a bustling trading hub paints a picture of interconnectedness and shared culture, where societies traded not only goods but also ideas, beliefs, and traditions.

 Avebury Post-Glacial Flooding (copyright Lambourne Photography)